waffle-empire/docs/README.md

 ## Naming Style

 Avoid Hun-garian notation.
-This means, we never want to use varaible names that contain the type.
+This means, we never want to use variable names that contain the type.

 | Entities | Naming | Preview |
 | ----------- | ----------- | ---------- |